 \section{Abstract}

-A finite simple graph $G$ with maximum degree $k$ is $k$-critical if it has chromatic index $\chi'(G)=k+1$ and $\chi'(G-e)=k$ for every edge $e\in E(G)$.
-Bej and Steffen \cite{BS} raised the question whether every $k$-critical graph has an even factor.
-We prove that every $k$-critical graph with at most $2k-6$ vertices of degree 2 has an even factor.
+A finite simple connected graph $G$ with maximum degree $k$ is $k$-critical if it has chromatic index $\chi'(G)=k+1$ and $\chi'(G-e)=k$ for every edge $e\in E(G)$.
+Bej and the first author \cite{BS} raised the question whether every $k$-critical graph has an even factor.
+We prove that every $k$-critical graphs with at most $2k-6$ vertices of degree 2 has an even factor.

 We consider finite simple graphs with vertex set $V(G)$ and edge set $E(G)$.
 The degree of a vertex $v \in V(G)$ is denoted by $d(v)$ and $\Delta(G)$ denotes the maximum degree of a vertex of $G$.
 A vertex of degree 2 is also called a \textit{divalent} vertex.
 A graph is \textit{even} if each component is eulerian and different from $K_1$.